BVCharan/Vigilanteye/README.md

      ncrack >= 0.7
      ```

- 1.  start a vulnerable application that can be identified by Tsunami, e.g. an
+ 1.  start a vulnerable application that can be identified by Vigilanteye, e.g. an
       unauthenticated Jupyter Notebook server.
 The easiest way is to use a docker
       image:
      ```shell